Lonnie Frisbee: Sexuality revealed

-In 2005, film critic Peter Chattaway interviewed David Di Sabatino (director of the documentary Frisbee: The Life and Death of a Hippie Preacher) for Christianity Today; the two spoke about addressing Frisbee's homosexuality with his family.
-Said Di Sabatino, "I brought to light some things that not a lot of people knew.
+In 2005, film critic Peter Chattaway interviewed David Di Sabatino (director of the documentary Frisbee: The Life and Death of a Hippie Preacher) for Christianity Today; they spoke about addressing Frisbee's homosexuality with his family.
+Di Sabatino said, "I brought to light some things that not a lot of people knew.
 I've been in rooms with his family where I've had to tell them that he defined himself as gay, way back.
 Nobody knew that.
 There's a lot of hubris in that, to come to people who loved him and prayed for him, and to stand there and say, 'You didn't really know this, but...'"
-In the same interview Di Sabatino also stated, "His early testimony at Calvary Chapel was that he had come out of the homosexual lifestyle, but he felt like a leper because a lot of people turned away from him after that, so he took it out of his testimony—and I think that's an indictment of the church."
-Di Sabatino commented on Frisbee's homosexuality as a flaw and stated that Frisbee's brother claimed Frisbee was raped at the age of eight and postulated that an incident of that nature "fragments your identity, and now I can't say that I'm surprised at all."
-In other research Di Sabatino revealed that Frisbee had come from a broken home and entered into Laguna Beach's gay underground scene with a friend when he was 15.
+In the same interview Di Sabatino also said, "His early testimony at Calvary Chapel was that he had come out of the homosexual lifestyle, but he felt like a leper because a lot of people turned away from him after that, so he took it out of his testimony—and I think that's an indictment of the church."

 Death

-At the time it was cited a brain tumor as his cause of death.
-Another source claimed Frisbee contracted AIDS and died from complications associated with the condition in 1993; At his funeral at the Crystal Cathedral, Calvary Chapel's Chuck Smith eulogized Frisbee as a spiritual son and said he was a Samson-like figure; that being a man through whom God did many great works, but was the victim of his own struggles and temptations.
-Some saw this as further maligning Frisbee's work and an inappropriate characterization at a funeral service.
-Others, such as Frisbee's friend John Ruttkay, saw the Samson analogy as spot on, and said so at his funeral.
+At the time of his death in 1993, a brain tumor was named as the cause.
+A source claimed Frisbee contracted AIDS and died from complications associated with the condition; At his funeral at the Crystal Cathedral, Calvary Chapel's Chuck Smith eulogized Frisbee as a spiritual son and said he was a Samson-like figure, saying that he was a man through whom God did many great works, but that he was the victim of his own struggles and temptations.
+Some saw this as further maligning Frisbee's work and an inappropriate characterization at the service.
+Others including Frisbee's friend John Ruttkay, saw the Samson analogy as being spot on, and said so at his funeral.
 Frisbee was interred in the Crystal Cathedral Memorial Gardens.